KieranFarrerDev/KieranFarrerDev/README.md

 ### Here you can find some of my past and current projects!

-- kieranfarrerdev@gmail.com
+- Reach out - kieranfarrerdev@gmail.com
-- www.kieranfarrer.co.uk (under construction)
+- Get more of me! - www.kieranfarrer.co.uk (under construction)

 <!--
 **KieranFarrerDev/KieranFarrerDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.